Rojin-azarian/Rojin-azarian/README.md

 - 👀 I’m a Data Analytics, ML, Data Engineering and Data Science expert.
 - 🌱 I re-learned HTML, CSS, and JavaScript.
 - 💞️ I’m looking to collaborate on your projects.
-- 📫 How to reach me social media: Blurouge
+- 📫 How to reach me on LinkedIn/social media: Rojin Azarian
 - 😄 Pronouns: [She/Her/Hers]
-- ⚡ Fun fact: iykyk

 <!---
 Rojin-azarian/Rojin-azarian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.